terrarum/todo-webpack-jasmine-karma/readme.md

 ### Where do we store tests?

-In the test store.
+I can't think of a reason, right now, to not just put tests in a folder called `tests` under the `src` folder.

 ### How do we ensure tests stay with plugins?

 Plugins can have a `tests` folder inside them that contains all tests.
 This makes tests easy to target when running the entire test suite, as described in the test aggregation question below.

-If the plugin has any dependencies, they will have to be installed in order for the plugin to be developed against or used anyway, so their tests can be linked as well where necessary.
+If the plugin has any dependencies, these dependencies should be mocked, as tests for **Plugin A** should not fail if there is a problem with **Plugin B**.
+However, if Plugin A's output is updated and Plugin B and its mocks are not updated, all tests well pass while the plugin interaction is actually broken.
+There should be a level where tests are performed against the actual plugins and not their mocks (thanks @GrahamMartin).

 ### How do we run the tests?